andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 </Project>
 ```

+There are various ways to configure the headers for your application.

-Simply add the middleware to your ASP.NET Core application by configuring it as part of your normal `Startup` pipeline.
+In the simplest scenario, add the middleware to your ASP.NET Core application by configuring it as part of your normal `Startup` pipeline (or `WebApplication` in .NET 6+).
 Note that the order of middleware matters, so to apply the headers to all requests it should be configured first in your pipeline.

 To use the default security headers for your application, add the middleware using: